goncalOtree/sync_folders/README.md

 ## Logging

-The program logs synchronization activities, such as updated files, skipped files, and any encountered errors (e.g., `PermissionError`, `FileNotFoundError`).
+The program logs synchronization activities, such as updated/removed/created files and skipped files with corresponding error (e.g., `PermissionError`, `FileNotFoundError`).
 The log file is specified by the user in the command line and is created if it does not already exist.

 Example log entry: